-Before C++14, when implementing a function template you did not know the return type of your functions, you had to do something like this:
+Before C++14, when implementing a function template, programmers did not know the return type of their functions and had to do something like this:

 template <typename A, typename B>